 The Lower Peninsula’s largest piece of contingent undeveloped land is here in Emmet County, about 11 miles west of Mackinaw City and right at the very tip of the Lower Peninsula “mitten.”
-The park encompasses 10,000 spectacular acres of wetlands, meadows, dunes, forests, and 26 miles of Lake Michigan shoreline—offering solitude and beauty befitting its name.
+Wilderness State Park encompasses 10,000 spectacular acres of wetlands, meadows, dunes, forests and 26 miles of Lake Michigan shoreline—offering solitude and beauty befitting its name.

 Miles of trails weave through the park, and many are former two-tracks open to mountain biking.
 The terrain is mostly flat—great for beginner riders and hikers of all skill levels.
 The diverse and abundant wildlife here has made it a favorite destination for photographers and bird watchers; of particular note is the fact that the park is home to two Great Lakes endemic plant species—Pitcher’s thistle and Houghton’s goldenrod—as well as breeding grounds for the endangered piping plover.